 I Don't Hear A Single Radio Excitement is broadcast on KOR Radio at 8pm UK Time on Fridays, repeated at the same time on Saturdays.
 Due to increased popularity, a Monday Night Repeat has been added at 8pm.

 You can listen to it here.

 Also, a reminder that the show is archived the following week on Mixcloud.
-You can listen to the other thirty nine shows and two Xmas Specials here.
+You can listen to the other fifty shows and two Xmas Specials here.

 Here's this week's playlist :

 02 Cuddly Shark - Hobo Rock